DevStranger/Pairents/README.md

 Players will now collaborate to take care of the virtual pet!

+## Demo

+A demo video showcasing the game is available on my Google Drive: [Watch the demo](https://drive.google.com/file/d/1T58LjBJ3A5LPXXVrDNoZDngJuQAxStRn/view?usp=sharing)

 ## Disclaimer
 Comments in the code and server logs are written in Polish because this was a project for a course at a Polish uni, I am Polish — and also simply because I can, lol.